jdoleary/Eden/tasks/CurrentTasks.md

     - Validate the idea
 - Sign & notorize app on mac
     - https://developer.apple.com/forums/thread/130379
+- Transclusion
+    - Blocks that end in `^[\w\d]+` can be transcluded.
+When a token is found that ends in that, keep iterating until you find the closing tag, then add all of those to a "block" object with the key of the transclusionid + the pagename just like how it is referenced in obsidian.
+Ex: Wisdom.md.
+Also when it is generated, give the block the transclusion id so that the transcluded link to it can jump right to the block

 ## Bugs
 - Bug: Nested directories mess up in the Previous Button (see page "Armbar".
 Previous button says ": Locks")